Estimated Reading Time: 5 Minutes

 4. Punta Burica

-Punta Burica sits at the southern tip of Costa Rica’s mainland and is one of our elected secret places we want to tell you about.
-Located at the very end of a long thin peninsula, and is a surfer’s dream.
+Punta Burica sits at the southern tip of the mainland and is one of our elected secret places we want to tell you about.
+Located at the very end of a long thin peninsula and is a surfer’s dream.
 However, not many people venture this far out.
 Getting there means you have to drive quite a ways along the beach.
 Camping is your only option in Punta Burica.
-But you do have some hotel options a little way up the coast at Punto Banco or Pavones, also quite remote, but if you need some home comforts, this is your best bet.
+But you have some hotel options a little way up the coast at Punto Banco or Pavones, which are also quite remote, but if you need some home comforts, this is your best bet.